 “Alcove” was the name given the springs for its appearance, a shelving of rocks over which water flowed.

-The springs became a popular place to stop because often when the emigrants reached this point in their journey the Big Blue River was at flood stage – Alcove Springs became a place to wait until the river level went down so they could continue.
+The springs became a popular place to stop because quite often when the emigrants reached this point in their journey the Blue River was at flood stage – Alcove Springs became a place to wait until the river level went down so they could continue.
 According to the Oregon-California Trails Associate web site, there are several carvings on the ledge and rocks surrounding the area, as well as wagon ruts.
-It is undoubtedly true that some people who stopped to rest at this location and made their carvings never made it to their final destination.
-Mormons heading west likely passed through this area as well – it is said some may have been buried there after dying of cholera.
+It is undoubtedly true that some people who stopped to rest at this location and made their carvings, never made it to their final destination.
+Mormons heading west probably passed through that area as well – it is said some may have been buried there after dying of cholera.
 The Oregon Trail has been referred to as “the world’s longest graveyard”.